omer-sm/tamnoon/guides (v1)/dom actions.md

 #### Lazy Inputs

-By default, inputs in Tamnoon are typically bound using `onchange` and `value`, meaning each change triggers a state sync with the server.
+Inputs in Tamnoon are typically bound using `value`, meaning each change triggers a state sync with the server.
 This can introduce latency during typing.
-Instead, you can combine:

-- `oninput` - to delay syncing while the user types.

-- `m:Tamnoon.DOM.Actions.SetValue` - to manually update or clear the input when needed.
+Instead, you can remove the `value` assignment and use `m:Tamnoon.DOM.Actions.SetValue` to manually change the input's value when needed.
 This approach improves responsiveness while still enabling programmatic control.

 #### Minimal State